Trump’s Asia trip: Stops in Japan, China and beyond

 Vietnam

-Trump is expected to make his way to Da Nang on Nov.
-10 and take part in Asia-Pacific Economic Cooperation (APEC) events, the White House said.
+Trump made his way to Da Nang on Nov.
+10 and took part in the Asia-Pacific Economic Cooperation (APEC) events.

 APEC consists of 21 member economies, including the U.S., and “is the premier forum for facilitating economic growth, cooperation, trade and investment in the Asia-Pacific region,” according to the State Department.